AlaoSUL/COUNTER_Reports/README.md

 - the main COUNTER reports and how to use them
 - how to track trends by comparing the correct figures between Release 4 and Release 5 reports

-1. Books: Understanding metrics and standard views

-It explains:

-Item Metrics
-Title Metrics
-Calculating cost per use
-Reports
-Hourly sessions
-Automatic time-outs

-2. Journals: Understanding metrics and standard views

-It explains:

-Item Metrics
-Calculating cost per use
-Reports
-Sessions
-Trend data
-Open Access usage

-3. Comparing Counts between Release 4 and Release 5

-We look at examples of the new Release 5 Standard Views, and compare them to the corresponding Release 4 reports.
-This will highlight the new metric types so that you can see how they affect cost-per-use calculations, and how they offer new possibilities for the usage analysis.

-4. Database reports

-It explains:

-Metrics
-Different Types of Databases
-Searches
-Sessions
-The Database Master Report and its Standard Views Comparing between Release 4 and Release 5

 #### Books: Understanding metrics and standard views

 It explains: